evidence-focused user Postgres audit

 Answer-first summary

-A read-only Postgres audit can still identify many query, index, bloat, and maintenance risks.
+A evidence-focused Postgres audit can still identify many query, index, bloat, and maintenance risks.
 The key is to be explicit about what the role can and cannot read.

 What a restricted role can still reveal